Dragon Spacecraft Returns To Earth With 5400 Pounds Of Space Station Cargo

 What The Spacecraft Has Brought Back

 Innumerable types of space research are being conducted on the ISS.
-Some of the material sent back to Earth via the Dragon will undoubtedly shed light on the progress of these important studies.
+Some of the materials sent back to Earth via the Dragon will undoubtedly shed light on the progress of these important studies.

 "Everything from stem cells that could help us understand how human cancers start and spread after being exposed to near zero-gravity, to equipment that is paving the way toward servicing and refueling satellites while they're in orbit will be on board," stated NASA officials.

-The Dragon was SpaceX's tenth cargo delivery mission for NASA under the terms of the contract.
+The Dragon is SpaceX's 10th cargo delivery mission for NASA under the terms of the contract.